tongueroo/forger/lib/templates/default/README.md

     Pro tip: The CloudWatch Console Link has been added to your copy-and-paste clipboard.
     $

-Note, it is is detected that the [cw](https://github.com/lucagrulla/cw) tool intalled on your machine it will also add that message.
+Note, it is detected that the [cw](https://github.com/lucagrulla/cw) tool installed on your machine it will also add that message.
 The cw is a command line tool that allows you to tail the cloudwatch log from the terminal instead of the AWS console website.

 ## Setup .env File

 There are some settings that are environment specific.
 To configure these, copy the [.env.example](.env.example) file to `.env` and update them with your specific values.

 You can have multiple .env files.
-The load in this order of precendence.
+The load in this order of precedence.
 You are able to reference these values in the `config/[FORGER_ENV].yml` files with ERB.

 1. .env.[FORGER_ENV].local
 2. .env.local